himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 <img alt="animation running gpg --gen-key" src="../../img/posts/setting-up-pass/animation-hover.png" onmouseover="this.src='../../img/posts/setting-up-pass/generate-gpg-keys.gif'" onmouseout="this.src='../../img/posts/setting-up-pass/animation-hover.png'" style="max-width: 100%;"/>
 <div class="caption">Generate a new gpg key with `gpg2 --full-gen-key`.</div>

 To create a gpg key, the `gpg2 --gen-key` command is normally used.
 However, I opted to use `gpg2 --full-gen-key`, which allows for a bit more control during setup.
-The command will prompt for several bits of information, and the default selections are generally fine for most of the option.
-I usually opt to use a 4096-bit key, because... why not?
+The command will prompt for several bits of information, and the default selections are generally fine for most of the options (Personally, I use a 4096-bit key, because... why not?).
 At the end it will ask for a name, Password, and optional comment.

 *It should be noted that `gpg2` most likely needs to be used instead of `gpg` for pass.
 However, it may vary depending on distribution and the package